frog-rabbit/qubic_docker/README.md

 ### 3. Install the VirtualBox Extension Pack **Manually** (Optional)

+**Important**: Skip this step if you use the prebuilt docker image [ghcr.io/icyblob/vbox-with-extpack:latest](https://github.com/users/icyblob/packages/container/package/vbox-with-extpack)

 The purpose of installing VirtualBox Extension Pack is to view the Qubic Node's runtime output line by line, and to interact with the Qubic Node from the host machine.
+Skip this step if you don't want to interact with the VM instance or view its outputs.

 Because the Extension Pack license must be accepted interactively, you need to: